 Number 7 on our list of 10 tips for sales reps is to prepare for sales objections.

 In my career working as an inside and outside salesperson, I worked for 6 different companies and many different sales managers and during that time, there was only one manager that talked to me about the objections I should expect and what I should say when those come up.
-Now that I look back, I find this fascinating as it is such a critical area to execute well as it will have direct impact on your level of success.
+Now that I look back, I find this fascinating as it is such a critical area to execute well as it will have a direct impact on your level of success.

 The Bad News